Lockheed Martin SR-72: 2015 to 2016

 In May 2015, the SR-72 was reported to be envisioned as an ISR and strike platform, though no specific payloads were identified—likely because existing payloads would be inadequate for an aircraft traveling at Mach 6 and up to 80,000 ft altitude, requiring "hundreds of miles" to turn.
 New sensors and weapons would likely need to be developed specifically for such speeds.

-In March 2016, Lockheed Martin CEO Marillyn Hewson announced that the company was on the verge of a technological breakthrough, enabling the SR-72 to reach Mach 6 and permitting a hypersonic demonstrator—roughly the size of an F-22 stealth fighter—to be constructed for under $1 billion.
+In March 2016, Lockheed Martin CEO Marillyn Hewson announced that the company was on the verge of a technological breakthrough, enabling the SR-72 to reach Mach 6 and permitting a hypersonic demonstrator—roughly the size of an F-22 stealth fighter—to be constructed for under $1billion.

 2017 to 2018

 In June 2017, Lockheed Martin announced that the SR-72 would enter development by the early 2020s, with a top speed exceeding Mach 6.
 Executive Vice President Rob Weiss remarked: "We've been saying hypersonics [are] two years away for the last 20 years, but all I can say is the technology is mature, and we, along with DARPA and the services, are working hard to get that capability into the hands of our warfighters as soon as possible."

 In January 2018, Lockheed Martin Vice President Jack O'Banion delivered a presentation attributing advancements in additive manufacturing and computer modeling to the SR-72's feasibility, noting that building the aircraft five years earlier would have been impossible and that 3D printing enabled embedding a cooling system in the engine.

 In February 2018, Orlando Carvalho, executive vice president of aeronautics at Lockheed Martin, refuted reports of the SR-72's development, stating that no such aircraft had been produced.
 He added that hypersonic research was driving weapons development: "Eventually as that technology is matured, it could ultimately enable the development of a reusable vehicle.
 Prior to this we may have referred to it as a 'like an SR-72', but now the terminology of choice is 'reusable vehicle'."

 In November 2018, Lockheed Martin reported that a prototype of the SR-72 was scheduled to fly by 2025 and would be equipped to launch hypersonic missiles.
+As of 2026 no such prototype has been launched.
 The SR-72 could enter service in the 2030s.

+2026

+In September 2026, Jared Isaacman, Administrator of NASA, during his presentation, "A New Era for NASA and American Space Exploration" at the All-In Summit he mentioned rebuilding NASA's X-Plane portfolio.
+On the slideshow, it shows a image of a unknown plane similar to the SR-71 Blackbird.